Windowing system: Mir

+Windowing systems with APIs

 SurfaceFlinger

-Google developed a display server called SurfaceFlinger for Android (another Linux kernel-based operating system primarily for mobile devices):
+Google developed a display server called SurfaceFlinger for Android:

 Everything in Android is rendered to a "surface"; "surfaces" are produced by applications and placed into a queue that is managed by SurfaceFlinger.

 Yet another Android-specific solution is "Gralloc".
 Gralloc handles device memory i.e. it does allocation, arbitration, it handles synchronization via Android/Linux fence file descriptors.
 Gralloc competes with other solutions like e.g. Mesa's Generic Buffer Management (GBM) or Nvidia's EGLStreams.
 The Gralloc hardware abstraction layer (HAL) is used to allocate the buffers that underlie "surfaces".

 For compositing in Android, Surfaces are sent to SurfaceFlinger, which uses OpenGL ES to do the compositing.

 Hardware Composer HAL (HWC) was introduced in Android 3.0 and has evolved steadily over the years.
 Its primary purpose is to determine the most efficient way to composite buffers with the available hardware.
 As a HAL, its implementation is device-specific and usually done by the display hardware OEM.